AlibabaCloudDocs/ecs/intl.en-US/Security/Instance RAM roles/Use an instance RAM role by calling API operations.md

 -   Instance RAM roles are applicable only to VPC-type ECS instances.
 -   Only one instance RAM role can be bound to an ECS instance at a time.
--   If you want to access the APIs of other Alibaba Cloud services from applications within an ECS instance that is bound with an instance RAM role, you must obtain a temporary authorization token of the instance RAM role through the instance metadata.
+-   If you have bound an instance RAM role to an ECS instance and want to access the APIs of other Alibaba Cloud services from applications deployed on the instance, you must obtain a temporary authorization token of the instance RAM role by using the instance metadata.
 For more information, see [Obtain a temporary authorization token](#Token).
--   If you want to use an instance RAM role of a RAM user, you must use the Alibaba Cloud account to authorize the RAM user to use an instance RAM role.
+-   If you want to use an instance RAM role as a RAM user, you must use the Alibaba Cloud account to authorize the RAM user to use the instance RAM role.
 For more information, see [Authorize a RAM user to use an instance RAM role](#Authorize).

 ## Procedure